STERN: Simultaneous Trajectory Estimation and Relative Navigation for Autonomous Underwater Proximity Operations: Implementation and Verification

 \subsection{High-level Module Description and Information Flows}

-Figure \ref{fig:high_level_diagram} shows a high-level view of the implemented SLAM system.
-Our AUV state estimation system is developed using the Robot Operating System (ROS) middleware \cite{quigley_ros_2009} to interface the incoming sensor measurements with our SLAM solution.
-The software is composed of two main blocks: the SLAM front-end and back-end.
+Figure \ref{fig:high_level_diagram} shows a high-level view of the implemented STERN system.
+Our AUV state estimation system is developed using the Robot Operating System (ROS) middleware \cite{quigley_ros_2009} to interface the incoming sensor measurements with our STERN solution.
+The software is composed of two main blocks: the front-end and back-end.

-The SLAM front-end is in charge of preprocessing the acquired sensor data to compute the set of measurements $\mathbf{Z}$ used by the back-end to create the factors presented in Section \ref{sec:prop_approach}.
+The front-end is in charge of preprocessing the acquired sensor data to compute the set of measurements $\mathbf{Z}$ used by the back-end to create the factors presented in Section \ref{sec:prop_approach}.
 IMU, the pressure sensor's depth, and DVL, require little manipulation since the data output from the sensor is the measurement itself as used in the back-end module.
 However, the acoustic message (relayed USBL from the target) must be preprocessed to comply with the conditions required.
 USBL measurements are subject to different sources of noise that can cause spurious measurements, thus, an outlier rejection routine is added to avoid introducing such measurements into the factor graph.

 The back-end module is responsible for building the factor graph using the set of preprocessed measurements $\mathbf{Z}$ and solving it to obtain an estimate of the variables of interest.
 Based mostly on functionality available on the Georgia Tech Smoothing and Mapping (GTSAM \cite{gtsam}) library---an open-source library with an efficient implementation of all the necessary algorithms for robotic perception using factor graphs---our back-end module solves Equation~\eqref{eq:map_estimation} and outputs the optimized set of system state $\bm{\Theta}^*$ that can be used by other modules further down the autonomy pipeline (e.g., planning, motion control, etc.).